OishikBanerjee/MongoDB-Movie-Analysis/README.md

 * MongoDB Atlas for providing the `sample_mflix.movies` dataset and visualization tools.
 * The open-source community for its contributions to data analysis and visualization.
-* Prof Amarnath Mitra for his guiadance.
+* Prof Amarnath Mitra for his guidance.